Thursday, 19 March 2015

 Capturing NFRs for SharePoint

-Problem: Gathering Non Functional Requirements (NFRs) are always a tricky situation in IT projects.
+Problem: Gathering Non-Functional Requirements (NFRs) is a challenging task in IT projects.
 This is because it is always difficult to estimate how the system will be used before you build it.
-I often get business users stating extreme NFRs in the attempt to negotiate or show how world class they are (I generally think the opposite when hearing unreasonable NFR's).
+I often encounter business users who state extreme NFRs in an attempt to negotiate or demonstrate their world-class status (I generally think the opposite when hearing unreasonable NFRs).

-An example is a CIO at a fairly small NGO telling me the on-prem.
-SP 2010 infrastructure needs to be up all the time so an SLA of 99.99999.
-This equates to 3.2 seconds downtime a year.
+An example is a CIO at a reasonably small NGO telling me about the on-premises setup.
+SP 2010 infrastructure needs to be up all the time, so an SLA of 99.99999% is required, which is nearly impossible.
+This equates to 3.2 seconds of downtime a year.
 In reality, higher SLA's start to cost a lot of money.
-SP2013 and SQL 2012 introduce Always On Availability Groups (AOAG) which helps improve SLA uptime but this costs in licensing infrastructure and management.
-I need redundancy and the ability to deal with performance issues, so the smallest possible farm consists to 6 server, 2 for each layer in SP namely: WFE, App and SQL.
+SP2013 and SQL 2012 introduce Always On Availability Groups (AOAG), which help improve SLA uptime, but this comes at a cost in licensing, infrastructure, and management.
+I need redundancy and the ability to deal with performance issues, so the smallest possible farm consists of 6 servers, 2 for each layer in SP, namely: WFE, App and SQL.

 Here is an old post of SP2010 SLA's but still relevant today.

-The key is gather you NFR's and ensure all your usage/applications on the production farm meet expected behaviours.
+The key is to gather your NFRs and ensure that all your applications on the production farm meet the expected behaviours.
 I have a checklist below.
-Going thru the Microsoft's SP Boundaries, Limits and Thresholds document shall help highlight any issues.
+Reviewing Microsoft's SP Boundaries, Limits and Thresholds document shall help highlight any issues.

 • Availability